 In addition, the Company's Bylaws require advance written notice of nominations or other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement under Rule 14a-8.
 The Company must receive written notice of such nominations or other proposals to be presented at the 2025 annual meeting, at the address stated in the preceding paragraph, no earlier than the close of business on Wednesday, January 29, 2025 and no later than the close of business on Friday, February 28, 2025.
-If written notice of such nominations or other matters is not received within the time set forth in the Company's Bylaws, the proxies solicited by the Board for the 2025 annual meeting of stockholders will confer authority on the proxyholders to vote the shares in accordance with the recommendations of the Board if the proposal is presented at the 2025 annual meeting of stockholders without any discussion of the proposal in the proxy statement for such meeting.
-If the date of the 2025 annual meeting is advanced or delayed more than 30 days from the anniversary date of the 2024 annual meeting, then if the stockholder proposal has not been submitted to the Company within a reasonable time before the Company mails the proxy statement for the 2025 annual meeting, the proxies will confer the authority set out in the preceding sentence.
+If written notice of such nominations or other matters is not received within the time set forth in the Company's Bylaws, the proxies solicited by the Board for the 2025 annual meeting of stockholders will confer authority on the proxyholders to vote the shares in accordance with the recommendations of the Board if the proposal is presented at the 2025 annual meeting is advanced or delayed more than 30 days from the anniversary date of the 2024 annual meeting, then if the stockholder proposal has not been submitted to the Company within a reasonable time before the Company mails the proxy statement for the 2025 annual meeting, the proxies will confer the authority set out in the preceding sentence.